mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/AccessingGISData.md

 author: "Michael Treglia"
 ---

-# Access for Ecologically-relevant GIS Datasets
+# Accessing Ecologically-relevant GIS Datasets

 Though many studies use various spatial/GIS datasets, finding and working with them can be a bit of a mystery to a GIS newcomer.
 This document is designed to point users in the right direction to get started, with a focus on the United States (though some datasets discussed here are also available for other parts of the world).
-The resources listed below are not necessarily mutually-exclusive to one-another (i.e, you can often find some of the same datasets at multiple places), though some datasets may only be availalbe from individual sources.
+The resources listed below are not necessarily mutually-exclusive to one-another (i.e, you can often find some of the same datasets at multiple places), though some datasets may only be available from individual sources.
+Detailed instructions on downloading the data are given for the first source to familiarize users with data downloads, but they should explore the other websites to try and figure out how to access the data there - unfortunately every website is a bit different.

 ## National-Scale Data